How to Create Successful Video For Social Media

 - Recommended aspect ratio: 16:9 or 1:1 (1:1 is recommended for rending across devices)

 - Recommended aspect ratio is 16:9

-Keep things short and sweet!
-The average person has only an 2-second attention span on Facebook, and this is demonstrative of social media across the board.
+As a best practice, we highly recommend keeping your videos short and sweet.
+The average person only has a 2-second attention span on Facebook, and this is demonstrative of social media across the board.
 Make sure your video engages the user within the first 3 seconds, and keep your organic video posts to around 30, impactful seconds.
 Save long-form content (anything longer than 60 seconds) for IGTV, Facebook Watch, and YouTube!

 Make your videos simple enough so that they can be easily understood and digested on a mobile device!
 Since over half of social videos are streamed on mobile, it’s a key component of creating your video content.

-This means that you need to simplify the video by adding captions or graphics to it so that your message isn’t lost if someone watches it without sound on.
-Test it out!
-Try watching your content without sound to see if it still gets the message across!
+This means that you need to optimize the video by adding captions or graphics so that your message isn’t lost if someone watches it without sound on.
+Test it out – try watching your content without sound to see if it still gets the message across!
 Here’s a great example:

 Not only does the size, mobility, and length of your videos matter, the actual quality of the content does as well!
 Ensure that your video content is high-resolution and that it provides value to your audience.
 First off, high-resolution videos have the ability to catch more attention than low-resolution videos do in a user’s feed.
 Second, think about this before you post your video: “how will my audience benefit from this?”

 Video content is already one of the best ways to catch users’ attention, and its share of our collective social media consumption is only growing.
 By ensuring your video is high-quality, optimized for mobile, has an aspect ratio that is well-suited to the platform, and is short and impactful, you’ll be able to rest easy knowing that you’re set up for success.